 After you have created an account, you can now officially begin applying for Postal Service job openings.
 To apply for Postal Service jobs, follow the previous instructions in searching for Postal Service job openings.
 Once you click on a job opening, click the "Apply" button.
 Now that you have created an account, BE SURE to click on the "Click here to log in" phrase on the next page.
 The actual application process includes the same information that you previously input during the account creation process.
 As long as you are logged in, most of this information should automatically populate in these fields during the application process.
-During the application process.
+During the application process, MAKE SURE that you hit the "Send Application" button at the end of the process.
 If you don't hit this button your application will NOT be submitted.
 After hitting this button, you should receive an email confirming that you applied for the position.
 AFTER you have applied you will also receive a second email giving you instructions for creating an online assessment account and giving you the exam details.
 Keep in mind, sometimes you will get the exam email immediately and sometimes it can be many days before you receive the exam email.